Crate miniconf

 §Limitations

-• enum: The derive macros don’t support enums with record (named fields) variants or tuple variants with more than one field.
+• enum: The derive macros don’t support enums with record (named fields) variants or tuple variants with more than one (non-skip) field.
 Only unit, newtype and skipped variants are supported.
-Without the derive macros, these enums are still however usable in their atomic serde form as leaf nodes.
-Inline tuple variants are supported.
+Without the derive macros, any enum is still however usable as a Leaf node.
+Note also that netwype variants with a single inline tuple are supported.

 • The derive macros only support flattening in non-ambiguous situations (single field structs and single variant enums, both modulo skipped fields/variants and unit variants).